Voral/mock-builder/doc/visitor.md

 ### 2. `SetReturnTypes`

 **Purpose:**
-Adds return types to methods based on PHPDoc comments.
+Adds return types to methods based on PHPDoc comments or explicitly defined types from the configuration.
 If a type is already specified, it remains unchanged.

 **Constructor Parameters:**